telerik/ajax-docs/controls/menu/appearance-and-styling/creating-custom-skin.md

 </div>
 ````

->note The DIV tag whose class attribute is set to "rmSlide" is used by the animation effects.
+>tip The DIV tag whose class attribute is set to "rmSlide" is used by the animation effects.
 It is not related with the final appearance and can be ignored.

 The child item group has three CSS classes applied: **"rmVertical"**, **"rmGroup"** and **"rmLevel1"**.
 The **"rmVertical"** class is applied because the default item flow for child items is vertical.
 If it were horizontal (GroupSettings-Flow="Horizontal") that class would have been **"rmHorizontal"**.
 The **"grGroup"** class is always applied for child item groups.
 The **"rmLevel1"** class is applied for all level 1 item groups.
 Root items are considered as level 0, their children are level 1, their children's children are level 2 and so on.